Student Success

 Accessible parking tags are available for students with physical disabilities.
 To learn more, contact the Disability Services office on your campus.

-The Student Advocacy and Resource Center (SARC) provides support and resources for students experiencing barriers that may hinder their successful enrollment and continued success at St. Louis Community College.
-Services are tailored to meet the individual needs of each student and include helping students identify and access assistance programs for child care, food insecurity, healthcare, homelessness, interpersonal or domestic violence, transportation, utility assistance, and more.
-The Archers' Market food and toiletry pantry provides students in need of a place to access available resources and learn about additional programs and services.
+The Student Advocacy & Resource Center (SARC) provides support and resources for students experiencing barriers that may hinder their successful enrollment and continued success at St. Louis Community College.
+Services are tailored to meet the individual needs of each student and include helping students identify and access assistance programs for childcare, food insecurity, healthcare, homelessness, interpersonal or domestic violence, transportation, utility assistance, and more.
+The Archers' Market food and personal care pantry provides students in need of a place to access available resources and learn about additional programs and services.
 SARC resources and services are available for all STLCC students.
 Other services include creating action plans with students to resolve problems interfering with their education and learn self-advocacy.
-Students in need of program verification or support with public assistance programs should also connect with the Student Advocacy and Resource Center.
-For more information, visit the Student Advocacy and Resource Center webpage.
+Students in need of program verification or support with public assistance programs should also connect with the Student Advocacy & Resource Center.
+For more information, visit the Student Advocacy & Resource Center webpage.

 Student ID Cards